How you can help your child’s imagination flourish with creative activities that can also help with fine motor skills

-It encourages physical growth while having fun (ego state).
-Hand-eye coordination is improve (growth mindset)d through activities such as putting a doll’s arms through her jacket sleeves and learning to move and control her hands in different ways.
-Galloping about on toy horses promotes gross motor development and coordination.
+It encourages physical growth while having fun.
+Hand-eye coordination and fine motor skills are improved through activities such as putting a doll’s arms through her jacket sleeves and learning to move and control her hands in different ways.
+Galloping about on toy horses promotes gross motor development and coordination / balance.

-It allows children to practice and enhance their linguistic and social abilities simply by being around and talking to other children.
+It allows children to practice and enhance their communication skills and social skills simply by being around and talking to other children.

 It promotes the growth of problem-solving and self-regulation abilities.
 Playing imaginatively with peers might result in circumstances where not everyone gets what they desire.
 For example, if more than one kid wishes to be King of the Castle, the childwho does not receive his wish must learn how to handle negative feelings in order for play to continue.

 It provides parents with a pleasant method to educate their children about positive behavior.
 Parents might set up scenarios for their children to play in order to generate “incidental learning” chances.

 For example, when washing their doll, the parent may ask the kid questions (such as “what happens next?”), offer remarks (such as “the water is pleasant and warm”), and address difficulties (such as “Oh my, Dolly ran out of soap!”).
 These give the kid important functional skills as well as the capacity to navigate difficult situations with assistance.